The 2024 JH Accountability Board Application is now OPEN.

 University leaders are seeking applicants to join the Johns Hopkins University Police Accountability Board (JH Accountability Board), which is charged with helping to shape the development and operation of the JHPD.
 The Board will play a pivotal role in the coming year in advising the university as the JHPD becomes operational.

 This cycle, there will be 8 open seats on the Board; one will be filled by appointment from the City Council President; the other 7 will be selected by the University following the recommendations of the Nominating Committee.
 Those 7 seats include: 1 faculty, 2 staff, and 4 students.

-The deadline to apply is Nov.
-7. Applications can be completed online at here.
+The deadline to apply is October 9th.
+Applications can be completed here.

 Non-student members must be willing to serve for two years, and student members must be willing to serve for one year.
 Student members must be enrolled at the university during the duration of their term.

 - September 12, 2023 – Application period opens, and applications are posted online and shared with JHU community of neighbors, students, faculty, and staff;